A little over a week ago, a reader named MaryJo left the following comment on the article about “Avoiding Critters:”

 - Soda, beer and other canned drinks in cases: I get rid of any box and just put the cans in bags to carry aboard the boat.

 - Wine: If it’s in a case, remove the bottles and leave the cardboard in the trash ashore.
-For boxed wine that has a “plastic bag” bladder inside a box, I remove the bladder from the box and leave the box ashore (you can tell this type of box/bladder usually by the fact that it has a fancy push-button pouring mechanism, as in the photo).
+For boxed wine that has a “plastic bag” bladder inside a box, I remove the bladder from the box and leave the box ashore (you can tell this type of box/bladder usually by the fact that it has a fancy push-button pouring mechanism).
 You can put the bladder(s) in a solid plastic storage bin to keep them from wearing a hole, and it’s really not that hard to pour a glass from one (also read a great idea from a reader on how to easily make a plastic wine box).
 If you buy several different varieties of wine — other than just one red and one white — be sure to use a permanent marker to label them.

 - Trash bags and plastic bags: These often come in a roll inside a cardboard box.
 I take the roll out and put it in a plastic grocery bag or other container and throw the cardboard away before it even gets on the boat.
 See more about this.